 Australia is always our first choice for manufacturing; however, this is not always possible.
 We are committed to utilising a minimum of 70% Australian manufacturers.
 The decline of our local industry means Australian manufacturers are sometimes limited by the machinery and production techniques available.
 In making the decision to engage offshore manufacturers, V&W ensures this is centred in producing the highest quality garments possible, in line with sustainable practice.

 Local production is something we are passionate about and now more than ever we need to support our remaining Australian manufacturers and industry.
 For years we have been working on an incredible initiative, one that supports and expands our ability to continue making in Australia.
-This is something we are passionate about and are excited to share with you in the coming months, we have sourced and will begin utilising a new knitwear machine that allows us to increase production in Australia by 50%, creating an additional 4,000 units per annum locally.
+This is something we are passionate about and are excited to share with you that in the coming months, we have sourced and will begin utilising a new knitwear machine that allows us to increase production in Australia by 50%, creating an additional 4,000 units per annum locally.